ypriverol/github-paper/document/manuscript.md

 Zenodo takes an archive of a repository each time a new release is created in GitHub.
 However, before Zenodo can issue a DOI, metadata needs to be provided about the archived repository.
-Once the DOI has been assigned, apart from using it in your CV, you can add it to literature information resources such as Europe PubMed Central
+Once the DOI has been assigned, you can add it to literature information resources such as Europe PubMed Central
 \cite{EuropePMCConsortium:2015}.

 As already mentioned in the introduction, reproducibility of scientific claims should be enabled by providing openly the software, the datasets and the process leading to interpretable results that are